orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2019.1.2.md

 __Friday, December 17, 2021__

 Today we released Orbeon Forms 2019.1.2 PE.
-This update contains security updates and bug-fixes and is recommended for all users of:
+This maintenance release contains security updates and bug-fixes and is recommended for all users of:

 - [Orbeon Forms 2019.1.1 PE](orbeon-forms-2019.1.1.md)
 - [Orbeon Forms 2019.1 PE](orbeon-forms-2019.1.md)